|

 Deliberation.
 The aim is to help both citizens and representatives be well informed, deliberative, rational and less emotional in weighing options and deciding what's best. |

 Choice-creating.
-The aim is for people to address the impossible problems in a way that is heartfelt, creative and collaborative, where shifts and breakthroughs are normal.
-The ultimate choice and group unity are co-created. |
+The aim is for people to address "Monster Problems" in a way that is heartfelt, creative and collaborative, where shifts and breakthroughs are normal.
+Group unity is the only possible result. |

 Who is the facilitator? |

-A neutral, well-informed moderator guides people on a step-by-step journey to good decision-making, which may include moments of dialogue, analysis, discussions, deliberation, and voting. |
+A neutral, well-informed moderator guides people on a step-by-step journey to good decision-making, which may include moments of dialogue, analysis, discussions, and deliberation.
+Usually a vote is held at the end. |

 Someone skilled in Dynamic Facilitation helps the group engage the issue and one another in the spirit of "choice-creating”.
-Ongoing Wisdom Councils facilitate whole-system choice-creating. |
+The ongoing nature of the Wisdom Council Process facilitates a "We the People" conversation, eg. one ongoing whole-system choice-creating conversation. |

 How are the random people determined? |

-It's a stratified random selection.
-Because this is a one-time intervention the group needs to be big enough to include all major parts of the population. |
+A stratified random selection.
+Because this is a one-time intervention, the group needs to be big enough to reflect major parts of the population, hopefully in their proper proportions. |

-Each time it's a pure random sample.
-Because this is an ongoing series of groups, over time all portions of the population participate in proportion to their presence in the population. |
+A pure random selection each time.
+Because this is an ongoing series of mini-publics, over time all portions of the population will participate in a proper proportion. |

 Who is the primary audience? |

 The general public.
-The conclusion of each Wisdom Council is a REFLECTION of what we are all thinking and feeling. |
+Each Wisdom Council reports a REFLECTION to the public of what we are all thinking and feeling.
+In this way the series of Wisdom Councils facilitates a public conversation in the spirit of choice-creating |

 What are the results? |

 Better policy decisions.
-This helps to limit the power of special interests, educates the general public and provides more power to the public will. |
+The Citizens Assembly's recommendations help to reduce the power of special interests in favor of the public interest.
+It educates the general public about the issue and provides a greater sense of the public will. |

 Example of use ... |